xleonplayz/IQ0-q/src/qudi/hardware/dummy/test/README.md

 ## Troubleshooting

-If you encounter additional issues:
+If you encounter errors:

-1. Check for any import errors in the console output
+1. Use the `test_runner.py` script first, which handles most import issues automatically
-2. Look for debugging information in the log files:
+2. Check logs in the `.log` files for detailed error information
-   - `mw_sampler_sync_test.log` (for test_mw_sampler_sync.py)
-   - `odmr_flow_test.log` (for test_odmr_flow.py)
-3. Examine the plots in the `results` directory
-4. Check the shared state in QudiFacade to see if frequency updates are being properly tracked
+3. Verify that `fixed_modules/` is in your Python path when running without Qudi
+4. Make sure the NV model can be imported properly

+## Mock Modules (fixed_modules/)

+The `fixed_modules/` directory contains mock implementations of Qudi core classes needed for testing:

+- `qudi_core.py`: Base, ModuleState, ConfigOption, Connector classes
+- `microwave_interface.py`: MicrowaveInterface and constraints
+- `finite_sampling_interface.py`: FiniteSamplingInputInterface and constraints

+These are automatically used if the real Qudi modules are not available.

 ## Results Directory

-Test results and plots are saved in a `results` subdirectory, including:
+Test results and plots are saved in a `results/` subdirectory, created automatically by the tests.
-- Frequency sweep plots
-- ODMR signal plots
-- Resonance analysis